-Here is where the two islands display the biggest differences from one another.
-Mykonos is known across the world for its incredible parties and all-around lively -if not wild- nightlife.
-On the contrary, Santorini, despite also having a vibrant nightlife and parties to support it, tends to be a lot tamer and best-suited for couples who are looking to have a romantic getaway.
+Here is where the two islands display the biggest differences from one another and the dilemma 'Mykonos or Santorini?' is valid.
+While they're both popular islands, Mykonos is known across the world for its incredible parties and all-around lively -if not wild- nightlife.
+On the contrary, Santorini island, despite also having a vibrant nightlife and parties to support it, tends to be a lot tamer and best-suited for couples who are looking to have a romantic getaway.

 That doesn’t mean that if you choose to visit it with friends, you’ll get bored.
-From the moment the sun sets, the island shows a different side, one that is a little more playful, a little more fun.
+From the moment the sun sets, the entire island shows a different side, one that is a little more playful, a little more fun.
 In Fira, the place where the heart of Santorini by night beats, you will go out for the night and have a good time no matter what.

 All in all, the living cost of both Santorini and Mykonos is high, but it is so worth it, you won’t even mind!
 Promise!

-Now that you have all the information you could possibly need, you can pick one of the two destinations with confidence.
-As a rule of thumb, if you’re looking for a romantic getaway and extraordinary landscapes, go for Santorini.
-If, on the other hand, you’re looking for wild parties and the typical Cycladic beauty, then Mykonos is the island for you; either way, you’ll have the time of your life and we couldn’t be happier!
+Now that you have all the information you could possibly need for the age-old debate 'Mykonos vs Santorini,' you can pick one of the two destinations with confidence.
+As a rule of thumb, if you’re looking for a romantic getaway, boutique hotels, and extraordinary landscapes, Santorini wins.
+If, on the other hand, you’re looking for wild parties and the typical Cycladic beauty, then visiting Mykonos is the wisest choice; either way, visit Greece and you’ll have the time of your life and we couldn’t be happier!

 Mykonos vs Santorini, you ask?
 How about Mykonos and Santorini?
 The more Greek islands, the merrier!